pengz1/docs/docs/rackhd/notification.rst

         state: 'discovered'
     }

-The attributes of the node event format:
+The required attributes of the node event includes:

 ========= ====== =================================
 Attribute Type   Description